trampgeek/moodle-qtype_coderunner/README.md

  1. **octave\_function**.
 This uses the open-source Octave system to process matlab-like student submissions.

+ 1. **php**.
+A php question in which the student submission is a normal php file, with PHP code enclosed in <?php ... ?> tags and the output is the usual PHP output including all HTML content outside the php tags.

 As discussed later, this base set of question types can be customised or extended in various ways.